 Olten lies at the junction of the north-south Basel-Chiasso and east-west Geneva-St.Gallen railway lines.
 Moreover, a national Autobahn junction is also in the immediate vicinity.
 The central location of Olten in Solothurn canton is legendary, and the Olten railway buffet is a popular meeting point since it is equally close for all Swiss.
 Its good accessibility already made the town a popular location early on for trade and industry.

 The town has numerous hotels and restaurants with a sought-after infrastructure for meetings.
 Benefiting from having been well maintained is the historic core of the old town.
-The pedestrian zones with their attractive arrays of shops, the active music scene and a vibrant nightlife with various clubs are all popular.
+Especially popular are the car-free pedestrian zones with very interesting buildings and attractive shopping possibilities, along with an active music and extraordinarily varied cabaret scene.

-When undertaking a tour through the old town, a visit to Olten’s museums, the nature museum, art museum and "Wertpapierwelt", the historical museum of shares and bonds, is well worthwhile.
+When undertaking a tour through the old town, a visit to Olten’s museums, the nature museum, art museum, historical museum and home of the cantonal archaeological museum and "Wertpapierwelt", the historical museum of shares and bonds, is well worthwhile.
 Those with a yearning for the exotic will find Switzerland’s largest Thai temple in nearby Gretzenbach.
 Finally, on travelling around Olten, visitors will encounter a multitude of interesting fortresses, ruins, castles, churches and chapels.

 Numerous excursions, walking trails and bicycle tours in a surprisingly untouched natural environment with light broadleaf forests lead towards the Jura and along the course of the river Aare.
-After a climb through “Devil’s Gorge” on the “Allerheiligenberg” (All Hallows Mountain) one is rewarded with a magnificent panoramic vista across the Swiss Mittelland.
-The numerous steep Jura faces, climbing walls and quarries attract ambitious climbers to the region.
+Following a climb through the famous ”Tüfelsschlucht” (Devil's Gorge) on to the “Allerheiligenberg” (All Hallows Mountain) and then making your way on to Belchen, you’re then rewarded with a delightful panoramic view across the Swiss Mittelland.
+The numerous steep Jura faces, climbing walls and quarries attract ambitious climbers to the region as well.

 Golf enthusiasts will find a beautiful, 18-hole golf course between Olten and Aarau.
 The solar bobsleigh run in Langendorf by Oberen Hauenstein is aimed at children and the young at heart.
 When snow falls suffice, small ski areas are operated at several other Jura slopes in the winter.
 However, the ‘Jurahöhen’ (Jura heights) primarily remain a much-loved cross-country ski region in winter.